microsoft/pxt-calliope/docs/projects/dice.md

 ## Introduction @unplugged

+Let's turn the @boardname@ into a dice!
+(Want to learn how the accelerometer works?
+[Watch this video](https://youtu.be/byngcwjO51U)).

 ![A microbit dice](/static/mb/projects/dice.png)

-Let's turn the @boardname@ into a dice!
-To do this, we need 3 pieces of code: one to detect a throw (shake), another to pick a random number, and then one to show the number.

 ## Step 1 @fullscreen

+We need 3 pieces of code: one to detect a throw (shake), another to pick a random number, and then one to show the number.

 Place the ``||input:on shake||`` block onto the editor workspace.
 It runs code when you shake the @boardname@.